Universal Audio Apollo x8 Gen 2: Sonarworks Integration Now Available & Review

 The Universal Audio Apollo x8 Gen 2 Studio+ (including the Studio+ Plugin Bundle with 50 UAD plug-ins) is available here at Thomann* for $3,099.00 / £2,899.00 / 3,444.00€.
 The Essentials+ package (including 20 UAD plug-ins) is available here at Thomann* for $2,799.00 / £2,635.00 / 3,099.00€.

 The price includes the hardware in 19″/1U with 18 inputs and 24 outputs, as well as the external power supply.
 Of these, 1 is a stereo monitor output and 8 are analog jack outputs.
-On the input side there are 4x Unison XLR, 2x Hi-Z 6.3 mm jack (on the front) and 8x 6.3 mm jack line inputs.
-Additionally, there is an S/PDIF input and output, 2x ADAT in/out, BNC wordclock in/out, 2x headphone output and 2x Thunderbolt 3.
+On the input side, there are 4x Unison XLR, 2x Hi-Z 6.3 mm jack (on the front), and 8x 6.3 mm jack line inputs.
+Additionally, there is an S/PDIF input and output, 2x ADAT in/out, BNC wordclock in/out, 2x headphone output, and 2x Thunderbolt 3.
 A PDF manual is available for download from the manufacturer’s website.

 Learn More About Universal Audio and the Apollo x8 Gen 2

-- Universal Audio product page
+- Universal Audio Official

 - Product page at Sonarworks